Natour-Mazen/3D_Algorithmics_and_Graphics-WebGL/Instruction.md

 Open the .html file in firefox.

 ## TODO (in French)
-- la visualisation interactive d'objets 3D (avec un choix parmi plusieurs objets)
+- Empêcher la camera d'aller "en dessous"
-- La visualisation d'un terrain calculer à partir d'une carte de hauteur
+- Construire la géométrie d'une boite englobante, mettre les options pour l'afficher (ou non, en opaque, fils de fer, etc.)
-- Terrain texturé ou coloré en fonction de la hauteur (faire les deux options)
+- Lancer de rayon sur une carte de hauteur
-- Une rivière / océan texturé avec une bump map
+- Choisir différentes cartes de hauteur
-- Une source de lumière positionnée en 0,0,0 (à la place de l'observateur, donc) une interface javascript permettant de jouer sur les paramètres
+- Appliquer une seconde texture sur la carte de hauteur.
-  - Choix du terrain
+- Utiliser une texture couleur pour faire la carte de hauteur.
+Dans ce cas, nous utiliserons la composante L de l'espace de couleur Lab.
-  - Choix des textures et bump map
+- Ajouter un slider pour gérer la hauteur de la texture
-  - et éventuellement la position de la source (avec la souris)
+- Optimiser le parcours pour le bon delta T

 ## TODO (in English)

-- Interactive visualization of 3D objects (with a selection of multiple objects)
+- Prevent the camera from going "underneath"
-- Visualization of terrain generated from a height map
+- Construct the geometry of a bounding box, set the options to display it (or not, opaque, wireframe, etc.)
-- Terrain textured or colored based on height (implement both options)
+- Ray tracing on a height map
-- A river/ocean textured with a bump map
+- Choose different height maps
-- A light source positioned at (0,0,0) (replacing the observer) with a JavaScript interface to adjust parameters:
+- Apply a second texture to the height map.
-  - Terrain selection
+- Use a color texture to make the height map.
+In this case, we will use the L component of the Lab color space.
-  - Texture and bump map selection
+- Add a slider to manage the height of the texture
-  - Optionally, the position of the light source (using the mouse)
+- Optimize the route for the correct delta T